This moist, rich buttermilk chocolate cake is fudgy, tender, made in one bowl, and topped with a glossy chocolate frosting.

 Hot water- use hot water to make the batter extra smooth.

-Vanilla extract- Vanilla extract Is an essential ingredient for chocolate cake.
+Vanilla extract- vanilla extract Is an essential ingredient for chocolate cake.

 For the chocolate icing